Likely next steps for Neuralink as first human trail gets underway

 The criteria for partnership will be finding qualifying patients, but also institutions with the surgical skill and support infrastructure.
 There are not a lot of places that meet that criteria.

-If I were making the rounds for Neuralink, I’d be talking to the folks at Stanford, UC San Francisco, Barrow Neurological and Massachusetts General – the places that have the neurosurgical expertise and have a proven track record of performing well in this type of research.
+If I were making the rounds for Neuralink, I’d be talking to the folks at Stanford, UC San Francisco and Massachusetts General – the places that have the neurosurgical expertise and have a proven track record of performing well in this type of research.

 Q: Will each of the partnering institutions have to go through the FDA approval process?